Woffee/Envismetrics/data/Data_Format.md

 ### 📁 File Format

-- Files must be in `.xlsx` format, exported from Autolab/NOVA or equivalent software;
+Files can be provided in `.xlsx`, `.csv`, or `.txt` format, exported from electrochemical workstation software such as NOVA, EC-Lab, or Gamry.

+- `.xlsx` and `.csv` files should contain the required column headers as described below.
+- `.txt` files should be exported in a **tab- or semicolon-delimited** plain text format, with exactly the same column headers and order as `.xlsx`/`.csv` exports.
 - Each file should contain data for **one rotation rate only** (e.g., `800 rpm`);
 - The script will extract `rpm` from the filename using patterns like `800rpm`, `1200rpm`, etc.